A Prediction-Traversal Approach for Compressing Scientific Data on Unstructured Meshes with Bounded Error: Related Work

-Almost all lossy compressors are specific to regular grid data.
+Almost all existing lossy compressors are specific to regular grid data.
 For example, one can compress regular-grid data with prediction-based, transform-based, dimension-reduction-based, and neural-based methods.
-Prediction-based compressors, such as ISABELA~\cite{lakshminarasimhan2011compressing}, FPZIP~\cite{lindstrom2006fast}, MGARD~\cite{ainsworth2020multilevel}, and SZ family~\cite{liang2018error,liang2022sz3,tao2017significantly,zhao2021optimizing,zhao2020significantly}, apply predictors (e.g., Lorenzo predictor~\cite{ibarria2003out}) first to estimate the values of unknown data points according to known information such as predicted data points, and then to use a quantizer to limit pointwise error into a user-specified bound.
+Prediction-based compressors, such as ISABELA~\mbox{\cite{lakshminarasimhan2011compressing}}, FPZIP~\mbox{\cite{lindstrom2006fast}}, MGARD~\mbox{\cite{ainsworth2020multilevel}}, and SZ family~\mbox{\cite{liang2018error,liang2022sz3,tao2017significantly,zhao2021optimizing,zhao2020significantly}}, apply predictors (e.g., Lorenzo predictor~\cite{ibarria2003out}) first to estimate the values of unknown data points according to known information such as predicted data points, and then to use a quantization scheme, e.g., relative coordinate quantization~\mbox{\cite{rusinkiewicz2000qsplat}}, to limit pointwise error into a user-specified bound.
 Transform-based compressors (e.g., ZFP~\cite{lindstrom2014fixed} and wavelet~\cite{LiSOMCC17}) transform original data into sparsely-distributed coefficients that are easier to compress.
 Dimension-reduction-based compressors (e.g., TTHRESH~\cite{ballester2019tthresh}) reduce data dimensions by techniques such as higher-order singular vector decomposition (HOSVD).
-Recently, neural networks have been widely used to reconstruct scientific data, such as autoencoders~\cite{liu2021exploring, ZhangGSWP22}, superresolution networks~\cite{WursterGSPX23, Han-VIS21}, and implicit neural representations~\cite{INR22, Lu21, WeissHW22, Martel21, Sitzmann-NIPS20}, yet most neural compressors do not offer explicit pointwise error control for scientific applications.
+Recently, neural networks have been widely used to reconstruct scientific data, such as autoencoders~\cite{liu2021exploring, ZhangGSWP22}, superresolution networks~\cite{WursterGSPX23, Han-VIS21}, and implicit neural representations~\cite{INR22, Lu21, WeissHW22, Martel21, Sitzmann-NIPS20}.
+Yet, most neural compressors do not offer explicit pointwise error control for scientific applications.